reactjs/pl.react.dev/beta/src/pages/learn/index.md

 By now, you know the basics of how to write React code!

-Head to [Thinking in React](/learn/thinking-in-react) to see how it feels to build a UI with React in practice.
+Head to [Myślenie reactowe](/learn/thinking-in-react) to see how it feels to build a UI with React in practice.